ABM Industries (NYSE:ABM) Releases Earnings Results, Beats Expectations By $0.40 EPS

-ABM Industries (NYSE:ABM) posted its quarterly earnings data on Monday.
-The business services provider reported $1.01 EPS for the quarter, topping the consensus estimate of $0.61 by $0.40, MarketWatch Earnings reports.
+ABM Industries (NYSE:ABM) posted its earnings results on Monday.
+The business services provider reported $1.01 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.61 by $0.40, MarketWatch Earnings reports.
+The company had revenue of $1.49 billion during the quarter, compared to analysts’ expectations of $1.48 billion.
 ABM Industries had a net margin of 0.01% and a return on equity of 11.07%.
-The business had revenue of $1.49 billion for the quarter, compared to analyst estimates of $1.48 billion.
-During the same quarter in the previous year, the firm posted $0.39 earnings per share.
-ABM Industries’s quarterly revenue was down 7.5% on a year-over-year basis.
+ABM Industries’s quarterly revenue was down 7.5% compared to the same quarter last year.
+During the same quarter last year, the company posted $0.39 EPS.

-Several research firms recently commented on ABM.
-TheStreet raised shares of ABM Industries from a “c+” rating to a “b” rating in a research note on Tuesday.
-CL King increased their price target on shares of ABM Industries from $45.00 to $48.00 and gave the company a “buy” rating in a report on Monday, December 21st.
-Three research analysts have rated the stock with a hold rating and four have given a buy rating to the company.
-The company currently has a consensus rating of “Buy” and a consensus price target of $40.50.
+Separately, CL King raised their target price on shares of ABM Industries from $45.00 to $48.00 and gave the stock a “buy” rating in a research note on Monday, December 21st.
+Three research analysts have rated the stock with a hold rating and four have issued a buy rating to the stock.
+ABM Industries has an average rating of “Buy” and a consensus target price of $40.50.

 ABM Industries Incorporated provides integrated facility solutions in the United States and internationally.
 The company operates through Business & Industry, Technology & Manufacturing, Education, Aviation, and Technical Solutions segments.
 It provides janitorial, facilities engineering, parking, custodial, landscaping and ground, and mechanical and electrical services; and vehicle maintenance and other services to rental car providers.